xdrm-io/aicra/README.md

 To install the aicra package, you need to install Go and set your Go workspace first.
 > not tested under Go 1.14

-1. you can use the below Go command to install aicra.
+1. you can use this command to install aicra.
 ```bash
 $ go get -u github.com/xdrm-io/aicra
 ```